 I encourage all of you to taste your pumped breast milk to make sure you don’t have this problem!
 And if you do, I wrote an eBook all about my experience.
 I have all the answers you need to overcome excess lipase activity.
 I’ve got your back, mama!

-Could you or did you wait to find out your baby’s gender?
-Do you think waiting can save parents money?
+Could you wait to find out your baby’s sex?
+Do you think it could help you save money on a baby?